colwem/LPMCCasino/bestpractices.md

-#Best Practices for writing Good Java
+#Best Practices for Writing Good Java

 ##Overview
 The purpose of this document is to codify a set of rules and best practices designed to